yaaminu/finicky/Readme.md

 #### custom validators

+##### A Note On Security
+_Pyval is designed with adversarial users in mind and all built-in validators make no assumption about the input.
+ When authoring custom validators, always make sure they're designed properly to handle malicious input_

 In some situations where the built-in validators don't work for you, pyval allows you to define your own validator.
 Validators are essentially functions that take in a single input and return the newly validated input on success or raise a `pyval.validators.ValidationException` for invalid input.
 A simple example maybe checking if a field is a valid